lnlzhp769237/Phase-diagram-Visualizing-the-criterion-in-parameter-space/README.md

 The entire simulation is parallelised over multiple CPU cores and offers a test mode for rapid checks as well as a full production mode for final results.

 The workflow described above directly corresponds to the implementation in eta_eta_c_SIS_hotmap.py.
 Generated: Fig. 1  in the main text, and Fig. H1 in Appendix H.
+Notethat for fixed λ₂/λ₁=2.5, SIS_coupling_effect_heatmap.py generates Fig.H2 (a)  in supplemental material Appendix H.
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 # η/η_c Phase Diagram for Kuramoto Synchronization on Higher-Order Hypergraphs